grmontpetit/odl-mdsal-cup-example/README.md

 - yangtools ([cloned](https://git.opendaylight.org/gerrit/#/admin/projects/yangtools) and compiled)
 - controller ([cloned](https://git.opendaylight.org/gerrit/#/admin/projects/controller) and compiled)

+** Make sure you are using the master branch as the cup project is using berylium artefacts.

 ## Using the project
 1. Compile the whole project
 2. Once the compilation is finished, cd into the cup-karaf/target folder
 3. Depending on your operating system, extract the cup-karaf-0.1.0-SNAPSHOT.tar.gz
 4. Run the the cup-karaf-0.1.0-SNAPSHOT/bin/karaf binary
-5. The feature odl-cup should be loaded automatically, you can check with:
+5. The feature odl-cup should be loaded automatically, you can check with (an x in the 3rd column indicates that the feature is installed):

 ```